 - Are aged 16 or over

-- Are no longer in full-time education or studying for more than 21 hours/week
+- Are not in full-time education or studying for more than 21 hours/week

 You are also only eligible if the person you care for is getting a benefit due to their disability or illness.
 They must already be getting one of the following benefits: